 SECTION 4.
 Upon request by military recruiters or an institution of higher learning, the School will provide students' names, addresses, and telephone listings.
 Parents will be notified annually of their right to individually request that such information not be released without prior parental consent.
 Military recruiters will be provided the same access to students as is given to institutions of higher learning.

-Reporting of Child Abuse and Neglect Model Policy[required]
+Reporting of Child Abuse and Neglect Policy

 The Governing Board of The Leadership School adopts the following regulation effective on the date that the policy is adopted by the Board.